Applications for 2025 are open and in high demand

 Tashi – BSc (Hons) Applied Sport and Health Science

-Alumni Tashi studied BSc (Hons) Applied Sport and Health Science at the University Centre Truro & Penwith and has since had her dissertation published in an online student journal, as well as starting a career she is passionate about with the NHS.
+Alumni Tashi who studied at the University Centre has since had her dissertation published in an online student journal, as well as starting a career she is passionate about with the NHS.

 “The fact that it’s an accessible University degree for people who live in Cornwall is amazing, and you should just go for it – you learn so much from the experience of going through a university degree, it shapes you as a person.”